Why Do Mortgage Rates Change?

 Financial markets also work to forecast economic conditions to stay ahead of periods of economic growth or decline.
 Economic factors such as unemployment can influence mortgage rates as well.

 The housing market plays a small role in mortgage rate movements as well.
-Depending on the demand for home loans, rates can move up and down as pipelines fill and empty.
+Depending on the demand for home mortgage loans, rates can move up and down as pipelines fill and empty.
 For example, it might be advantageous to consider a refinance during a slowdown as lenders might be willing to offer more attractive terms.